 When people ‘like' your Facebook page, that doesn't now mean they'll see all of your updates.
 Instead, Facebook says they only show the most relevant results.
 And unless people have clicked, liked or shared a few of your posts, you won't be seen as one of the most relevant results for those users.

 As a new musician, you aren't going to be getting lots of likes and shares.
 So you're not going to get seen by many people on their timeline.
 In fact, chances are each post you create is only going to get seen by a small percentage of the people who like your page.
 About 5% – 8% if that.
 And if your post has a link in it, even less (they make it so links get seen by a lot less people then text updates).

 Twitter on the other hand allows anyone who's online at the time to see your status update.
 No hiding it; if your followers look at their feed they’ll see your Tweet.
 Nice.
 And something that should be standard if you ask me.

 4. There Are Tools To Help You Grow Your Twitter Profile

 As I mentioned above, Facebook frowns on you talking to people you haven't already known for a while.
 Twitter doesn't, as long as you don't do it in a spammy way.
 So generally, you'll want to use Twitter to find and create new fans.

-While this can take a while to manually build up your targeted base of followers when you’re starting out, there are tools you can use which will allow you to speed this process up and still get high quality results.
-One such tool is Tweet Adder.
-This is the tool I personally use to build up my Music Marketing World Twitter page, as well as a few other profiles over the years.
+While this can take a while to manually build up your targeted base of followers when you're starting out, there are tools you can use which will allow you to speed this process up and still get high quality results.
+A tool that no longer works is the tool I personally use to build up my Music Marketing World Twitter page, as well as a few other profiles over the years.